Scottsdale Slip & Fall Attorneys

-If you have any questions about a premises liability claim or about the law related to personal injury cases in Scottsdale, please do not hesitate to give Breyer Law Offices, P.C. a call.
+If you have any questions about a premises liability claim or about the law related to personal injury cases in Scottsdale, please do not hesitate to give The Husband and Wife Law Team a call.
 If you just want honest and upfront answers so that you can decide whether or not to pursue a claim, we are happy to provide that.
 Anybody can tell you what you "want to hear."
 Instead, we will tell you what the law really is and how it relates to the facts of your individual case.
 Somebody who has been injured should have the right to honest answers from an honest and knowledgeable attorney.
 If you have these questions, please feel free to contact us at (480) 422-5474.

 Get Help Now

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.